 - It can be inexpensive or less expensive to operate a business on a marketplace compared to a stand-alone site.

 - They take care of technical and web development activities.

 - You must play by their rules and guidelines, which can constrain your activities.

 - It is you against the marketplace since rules often change to benefit their bottom line, not yours.

-- If their business goes down, you go down with it, so you must hope competent management is in place (50-50 chance).
+- If their business goes down, you go down with it, so you must hope competent management is in place (a fifty-fifty chance).

 - A significant change in their business model or shift in focus can significantly hurt your revenues.